-In addition, the L&C Occupational Therapy Assistant (OTA) Program partners with external agencies to provide clinical experiences for OTA students.
-These agencies require that all clinical participants undergo a drug test as a condition upon placement in a clinical program.
-A negative result is required for a nursing student to be placed in a clinical program.
-Some clinical agencies also require random drug testing throughout a student's clinical experience and require a negative result for the student to continue his/her participation in the clinical experience.
+In addition, the L&C Occupational Therapy Assistant (OTA) Program partners with external agencies to provide learning and/or fieldwork experiences for OTA students.
+These agencies require that all OTA Program students undergo a drug test as a condition upon placement in a learning and/or fieldwork experience.
+A negative result is required for an OTA student to participate in a learning and/or fieldwork experience.
+Some clinical agencies also require random drug testing throughout a student's experience and require a negative result for the student to continue his/her participation in the learning and/or fieldwork experience.

 Substances prohibited by the clinical agencies include, but are not limited to: amphetamines, methamphetamines, cocaine, cannabis, opiates, heroin, PCP, and alcohol.
-A student who tests positive for any of these substances, or who refuses to undergo the required drug test, is subject to disqualification for clinical participation by the clinical agency, which will result in the student not receiving his/her OTA degree due to a failure to meet the clinical component of the L&C OTA Program.
+A student who tests positive for any of these substances, or who refuses to undergo the required drug test, is subject to disqualification for participation in the learning and/or fieldwork experience, which will result in the student not receiving his/her OTA degree due to a failure to meet the learning and/or fieldwork component of the L&C OTA Program.